Deadfall

 Nic Lang: The most important part is enthusiastic kids.
 We’ve had outdoor shows in the rain and people still come because they care about hardcore and punk that much in the Bay Area.
 Andrei Bouzikov: No assholes.

-Nic Lang: Yeah, the ability to say no to
+Nic Lang: Yeah, the ability to say no to the assholes.

 Scotty Heath: That’s why things are so good here, there are so many kids, there are so many bands, and there’s a handful of really strong venues run by people that know what they’re doing.